jakobroenn02/AssaultCube-Internal/README.md

 ### Reset Password
 - `Tab` / `Shift+Tab` / arrow keys: switch between password inputs.
 - `Enter`: submit the reset once the button is focused.
 The model validates the current password, enforces a minimum length, and writes the new hash back to MySQL.【F:views/resetpassword.go†L1-L202】

+### Customizing the Look & Feel
+- Update the shared Lipgloss palette and widget styles in `views/styles.go` to tweak colors, borders, and focus/blur states for inputs and buttons across the entire interface.【F:views/styles.go†L1-L80】
+- Adjust menu labels or navigation prompts by editing `views/menu.go`, which controls the initial screen and its keyboard bindings.【F:views/menu.go†L1-L120】

 ## Updating Known Game Versions